-The Town of Maurice's response to the findings identified in our audit is described in the accompanying Schedule of Findings and Responses.
+Government Auditing Standards requires the auditor to perform limited procedures on the Town of Maurice's responses to the findings identified in our audit and described in the accompanying schedule of findings and responses.
 The Town of Maurice's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.